Causally-Aware Unsupervised Feature Selection Learning: Experiments

-\textbf{Datasets.} The experiments are conducted on six real-world datasets, including one biological dataset (Lung\footnote{https://jundongl.github.io/scikit-feature/datasets.html}), two face image datasets (Jaffe\footnote{https://hyper.ai/datasets/17880} and Umist\footnote{https://www.openml.org/}), one object image dataset (COIL20\footnotemark[3]), two handwritten digit datasets (Gisette\footnotemark[3] and USPS\footnotemark[3]).
+The experiments are conducted on six real-world datasets, including one biological dataset (Lung\footnote{https://jundongl.github.io/scikit-feature/datasets.html}), two face image datasets (Jaffe\footnote{https://hyper.ai/datasets/17880} and Umist\footnote{https://www.openml.org/}), one object image dataset (COIL20\footnotemark[3]), two handwritten digit datasets (Gisette\footnotemark[3] and USPS\footnotemark[3]).
 The statistical information of these datasets is summarized in Table~\ref{Data}.
+Details of these datasets are provided as follows.